dan-sprague/FastBreak/README.md

 # FastBreak.jl

 No frills Julia package for fast univariate (for now) segmented regression with an arbitrary but predefined number of breakpoints.
+Useful when knowing when data behavior changes, and statistical questions about timing are important.

+i.e., when did my population stop growing in treatment group A compared to group B?

 ## Overview